 #1: Ocean Views, Huge Beaches, No Crowds...That's Right We're Talking About Uvita

 Uvita has a truly serene stretch of beach that invites you to dive into Costa Rica's incredible Southern Pacific coastline.
 If you want to see some of the country's rarest wildlife, go just a little ways off the beaten path to this coastal eden.

 This remote beach is one of the top places for seeing humpback whales and Olive Ridley Sea Turtles.
 Year-round, you can go on a boating tour to see dolphins or take a sport fishing tour.
-Make your way to one of the smaller offshore islands to get even further from typical beach attractions.
+Make your way to one of the smaller offshore islands (like Ballena Island) to get even further from typical beach attractions.

 Guests have their choice of Ocean view villas or jungle lodges.
 Either way, Uvita accommodations promise stunning sunsets and glorious views.

 Uvita is south of Manuel Antonio National Park and, home to a famous sandbar that's shaped exactly like a whale's tale.
 This beach is a scenic reminder of why Costa Rica's sparkling waters are such an important haven for marine animals.